ScottWDeane/hello-world/README.md

 # hello-world
-First attempt at a repository
+This is my first attempt at using github.